ycpcs/cs370-fall2020/assign/assign02.md

 > Use the provided models for a cube, cylinder, torus, and cone to draw all the geometry.
 You will need to load the models from their respective files in **build\_geometry()**
 >
 > Use instance transformations to build up more complex objects, e.g. tracks, by repeatedly rendering the template models with different transformations.
+Suggested symbolic constants are provided in **RollinTrain.h**.
+The constants are interrelated as much as possible so that objects that are referenced off each other can be adjusted with a single value. **Develop the scene incrementally!** **Note:** You may want to make additional functions to draw the different parts of the scene, e.g. tracks, train, blocks, etc.
 >
-> Use *global variables* to avoid *magic numbers* in the code, particularly for object geometries and colors.
-Even better is to create symbolic constants with **\#define** statements within the header file **train.h**.
-The constants should be interrelated as much as possible so that objects that are referenced off each other can be adjusted with a single value.
-This adds a tremendous amount of flexibility when creating the scene as it becomes *much* easier to modify entire objects at once rather than needing to recalculate multiple dependent values.
-(After all, you *are* developing this scene *iteratively* aren't you?)
+> An initial *orthographic* view from an *isometric* viewpoint, i.e. the camera positioned along a line going through (1,1,1) but far enough back to see the entire scene is provided.
+You will want to add spherical coordinate angles and adjust the camera parameters accordingly.
 >
-> An initial orthographic view from an *isometric* viewpoint, i.e. the camera positioned along a line going through (1,1,1) but far enough back to see the entire scene is provided.
-You will want to add spherical coordinate angles and adjust the camera parameters accordingly.
+> For the *perspective* projection, consider where the camera should be located and where it should be looking at. **Note:** The location of this camera should *move* with the train.
 >
-> You may want to consider having completely separate projection and camera setups for the different projection modes.
+> You'll probably want to have completely separate projection and camera setups for the different projection modes.
 A flag to toggle between the modes has been provided.

 ## Grading Criteria